 Oh no, it’s that time again!
 The dreaded meeting of the week with the team.
 As a business leader, it is your job to run the meeting, but you dread it because you do not see the group paying attention to the information you have.
-They seem to listen to the first bit, then lose track and seem to drift off, or they don’t chime in with ideas when you pose a question.
+They seem to listen to the first bit, then lose track and drift off, or they don’t chime in with ideas when you pose a question.
 If this describes you, don’t worry!
 I have some helpful tips for you to try and implement in your next meeting.

 Set up a clearly defined meeting agenda

 Having a plan is much like having a blueprint of a house.
 They help narrow in on topics that need to be discussed and help others see the direction the meeting is going—the less blurry, the better.
-Creating defined topics to discuss gives others the ability to be prepared for the meeting and to have ideas ready.
+Creating defined topics to discuss allows others to be prepared for the meeting and have ideas ready.
 Part of the reason some wouldn’t participate is that they didn't have time to formulate ideas to share.
 The best way to communicate this message to your team is to email or instant message them with what you plan on going through a day before the meeting date to give them time to prepare.
 Before the meeting itself, quickly run through what you plan on doing.

 Always celebrate something